-- (2) Either: - (A) On or after July 1, 2010, has: - 1. been an active and practicing licensee and registered as a massage therapist for a period of not less than two (2) years preceding the application for an upgrade to master massage therapist; and - 2. has completed no less than one hundred twenty-five (125) continuing education hours as approved by the Department of Health; or - (B) On or after July 1, 2023, has: - 1.
-Been an active practicing licensee and registered as a massage therapist for the period of not less than twelve (12) months preceding the application for an upgrade to master massage therapist; and - 2.
-Completed not less than three hundred (300) hours of advanced coursework in massage therapy as part of an Associates of Applied Science degree of massage therapy from an accredited college or university; and - (3) Is determined by the Department of Health to be qualified to be licensed and registered to practice massage therapy. - (b) "Master massage therapist" includes a person who has previously obtained the master massage therapist license under a prior state law. - (1) Master massage therapists may: - (A) Instruct continuing education programs approved by the Department of Health; - (B) Instruct any of the procedures listed in the definition of massage therapy in this section; and - (C) Instruct, as directed by a massage therapy instructor, basic curricula in a massage therapy school registered by the Department of Health as required by Arkansas Code §17-86-306(e). - 23.
+- (2) Either: - (A) (i) On or after July 1, 2010, has: - 1. a. been an active and practicing licensee and registered as a massage therapist for a period of not less than two (2) years preceding the application for an upgrade to master massage therapist; and - b.
+On or after July 1, 2010, in addition to the experience undersubdivision 18. (a) (1) of this section, has completed no less than one hundred twenty-five (125) continuing education hours as approved by the Department of Health; and or - (B) (ii) On or after July 1, 2023, has: - 1.Been an active practicing licensee and registered as a massagetherapist for the period of not less than twelve (12) monthspreceding the application for an upgrade to master massagetherapist; and - 2.
+Completed not less than three hundred (300) hours of advanced coursework in massage therapy as part of an Associates of Applied Science degree of massage therapy from an accredited college or university; and - (2)(3) Is determined by the Department of Health to be qualified to be licensed and registered to practice massage therapy. - (b) "Master massage therapist" includes a person who has previously obtained the master massage therapist license under a prior state law. - (1) Master massage therapists may: - (A) Instruct continuing education programs approved by the Department of Health; - (B) Instruct any of the procedures listed in the definition of massage therapy in this section; and - (C) Instruct, as directed by a massage therapy instructor, basic curricula in a massage therapy school registered by the Department of Health as required by Arkansas Code §17-86-306(e).

+19.23.
 "NCBTMB" means National Certification Board of Therapeutic Massage and Bodywork.

-- 24. "Owner" means an individual who is a sole proprietor, member, shareholder, or holder of an ownership interest, directly or indirectly, in a partnership, association, joint venture, corporation, limited liability company, or trust that owns or controls a massage therapy school or postsecondary massage therapy school. - 25.
-"Passing grade" means a score of seventy (70%) percent or better. - 26.
-"Postsecondary massage therapy school" means a massage therapy school that: - (a) Offers a postsecondary curriculum approved by the State Board of Health; and - (b) Has an enrollment in which no more than fifty percent (50%) of its students do not have a diploma or the recognized equivalent of a high school diploma. - 27.
-"Sexual misconduct" includes: - (a) A range of behavior used to obtain sexual gratification against another's will, at the expense of another, without the client's knowledge, engaging in sexual activity for profit, or a combination of any of these activities; - (b) Massage of the genitalia, anus, and, except under specific circumstances, the breast; and - (c) Sexual activity with consent of a client or at the request of a client. - 28.
-"Uniformed service member" means an active or reserve component member of the United States Air Force, United States Army, United States Coast Guard, United States Marine Corps, United States Navy, United States Space Force, or National Guard; an active component member of the National Oceanic and Atmospheric Administration Commissioned Officer Corps; or an active or reserve component member of the United States Commissioned Corps of the Public Health Service. - 29.
+- 20.24.
+"Owner" means an individual who is a sole proprietor, member, shareholder, or holder of an ownership interest, directly or indirectly, in a partnership, association, joint venture, corporation, limited liability company, or trust that owns or controls a massage therapy school or postsecondary massage therapy school. - 21.25.
+"Passing grade" means a score of seventy (70%) percent or better.

+22.26.
+"Postsecondary massage therapy school" means a massage therapy school that:

+- (a) Offers a postsecondary curriculum approved by the State Board of Health; and - (b) Has an enrollment in which no more than fifty percent (50%) of its students do not have a diploma or the recognized equivalent of a high school diploma.

+23.27.
+"Sexual misconduct" includes:

+- (a) A range of behavior used to obtain sexual gratification against another's will, at the expense of another, without the client's knowledge, engaging in sexual activity for profit, or a combination of any of these activities; - (b) Massage of the genitalia, anus, and, except under specific circumstances, the breast; and - (c) Sexual activity with consent of a client or at the request of a client. - 24.28.
+"Uniformed service member" means an active or reserve component member of the United States Air Force, United States Army, United States Coast Guard, United States Marine Corps, United States Navy, United States Space Force, or National Guard; an active component member of the National Oceanic and Atmospheric Administration Commissioned Officer Corps; or an active or reserve component member of the United States Commissioned Corps of the Public Health Service. - 25.29.
 "Uniformed service veteran" means a former member of the United States uniformed services discharged under conditions other than dishonorable.